erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 - rust packages
 - B3Sum

-The install script will also have to create directries and severvice files for installation[^2]. as to ensure that the service runs to the best that we can provide.
+The install script will also have to create directories and service files for installation[^2]. as to ensure that the service runs to the best that we can provide.
 <br>
 <a href="https://raw.githubusercontent.com/erikkvietelaitis/COS40005-Intrusion-Detection-System/readme/install.sh" download="install.sh">
 <img src="https://img.shields.io/badge/Download%20Install%20Script-blue?style=for-the-badge" alt="Download Install Script">